Rabii365/Python-Expense-Tracker/README.md

 Make sure to create an `expense.csv` file in the project directory to store the recorded expenses.

 The `expense.py` file defines the `Expense` class, which stores information about individual expenses, including the name, category, and amount.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-You are free to use and modify the code as per the terms of the license.